anas-domesticus/TerraRun/README.md

 `terrarun apply -e dev` - Applies plans already created in all Terraform stacks, searching from current directory, will fail if plans do not exist, will use dev.tfvars files

+## Building from source:

+- Navigate to src/cli
+- `go build -o terrarun`

+This will create a binary called terrarun, put it whereever you like.

+Alternatively, the provided Dockerfile runs the test suite, then builds a clean docker image with the latest version of Terraform built in

 Future stuff:
 - Running tasks in parallel
 - YAML config for custom commands, linting etc...